GrantMcConachie/depasquale-lab.github.io/_members/younger-lab.md

   home-page: https://www.youngerlaboratory.org/
 ---

-Led by PI Meg Younger, the Younger Lab studies the olfactory system of mosquitos.
+The Younger Lab studies the olfactory system of mosquitos.